American entry into World War I: Public opinion, moralism, and national interest

-Historians such as Ernest R. May have approached the process of American entry into the war as a study in how public opinion changed radically in three years' time.
+Historians such as Ernest R. May have approached the process of the US entry into the war as a study in how public opinion changed radically in three years' time.
 In 1914 most Americans called for neutrality, seeing the war as a dreadful mistake and were determined to stay out.
 By 1917 the same public felt just as strongly that going to war was both necessary and wise.
 Military leaders had little to say during this debate, and military considerations were seldom raised.
 The decisive questions dealt with morality and visions of the future.
-The prevailing attitude was that America possessed a superior moral position as the only great nation devoted to the principles of freedom and democracy.
+The prevailing attitude was that the US possessed a superior moral position as the only great nation devoted to the principles of freedom and democracy.
 By staying aloof from the squabbles of reactionary empires, it could preserve those ideals—sooner or later the rest of the world would come to appreciate and adopt them.
 In 1917 this very long-run program faced the severe danger that in the short run powerful forces adverse to democracy and freedom would triumph.
 Strong support for moralism came from religious leaders, women (led by Jane Addams), and from public figures like long-time Democratic leader William Jennings Bryan, the Secretary of State from 1913 to 1916.
-The most important moralist of all was President Woodrow Wilson—the man who dominated decision making so totally that the war has been labeled, from an American perspective, "Wilson's War".
+The most important moralist of all was President Woodrow Wilson—the man who dominated decision making so totally that the war has been labeled, from a US perspective, "Wilson's War".

 In 1917 Wilson won the support of most of the moralists by proclaiming "a war to make the world safe for democracy."
 If they truly believed in their ideals, he explained, now was the time to fight.
 The question then became whether Americans would fight for what they deeply believed in, and the answer turned out to be a resounding "Yes".
 Some of this attitude was mobilised by the Spirit of 1917, which evoked the Spirit of '76.

 Antiwar activists at the time and in the 1930s, alleged that beneath the veneer of moralism and idealism there must have been ulterior motives.
 Some suggested a conspiracy on the part of New York City bankers holding $3 billion of war loans to the Allies, or steel and chemical firms selling munitions to the Allies.
 The interpretation was popular among left-wing Progressives (led by Senator Robert La Follette of Wisconsin) and among the "agrarian" wing of the Democratic party—including the chairman of the tax-writing Ways and Means Committee of the House.
 He strenuously opposed war, and when it came he rewrote the tax laws to make sure the rich paid the most.
 (In the 1930s neutrality laws were passed to prevent financial entanglements from dragging the nation into a war.)
 In 1915, Bryan thought that Wilson's pro-British sentiments had unduly influenced his policies, so he became the first Secretary of State ever to resign in protest.